idaholab/moose/modules/doc/content/application_development/build_system.md

 ### Adding a new C-Preprocessor variable in MooseConfig.h

 !style halign=left
-To add a new variable to MooseConfig.h, you'll first want to add the variable to configure.ac using one of the variable definition macros such as "AC_DEFINE".
+To add a new variable to `MooseConfig.h`, you'll first want to add the variable to configure.ac using one of the variable definition macros such as "AC_DEFINE".
 After that, you'll run `autoheader` followed by `autoconf`.

 ### Adding a new "make" variable